khoshraf/TGR-Clique/README.md

 ## Acknowledgement
-Our implementation adapts the code [here](https://snap.stanford.edu/caw/) as the code base and extensively adapts it to our purpose.
+Our implementation adapts the code [here](https://github.com/snap-stanford/CAW) as the code base and adapts it to our purpose.
 We thank the authors for sharing their code.

 ## Cite us
 If you compare with, build on, or use aspects of the paper and/or code, please cite us: